progsysseminar15/progsys/writeups/Levandoski13.md

 particular, the use of latches to mean implicitly mean database indexes in a hardware oriented paper sort of annoyed me.
 While designing an circuit, a latch is a flipflop that is used to latch or persist the state of a transient input.

+### Michael Andersen

+I really enjoyed this paper.
+It focuses on a tree datastructure that allows large mutations using only very small locks, so small that they are implemented in hardware as Compare And Swap instructions.
+This is a cunning idea, and I think I will go back and look at latch-using data structures and see if I can borrow some of these techniques.

+I may have missed it, but I am not sure how the mapping table does not pose a problem for large bw-trees.
+Presumably it is difficult to have a map for all of the underlying pages, and keep it consistent without a latch?
+Unless the size of the map is known in advance, but generally that is not the case for a database that is growing.